-The district's largest taxpayer is only 1.07% of the taxable value of the district.
+The district's largest taxpayer is only 1.00% of the taxable value of the district.
 This lack of dependence on a single employer or business segment means that the loss of even a large business will not significantly have a negative impact on the education of children, or imperil the future payment of obligations.

-The location of the District along Interstate 35, Interstate 635, Bush Tollway and the Dallas North Texas Tollway together with its proximity to the Dallas-Fort Worth International Airport (approximately eight miles from the District), has provided a major impetus for growth in the northwest quadrant of Dallas County and the school district.
-The upgrading of the road system within the metroplex continues to be a plus for the district.
+The location of the District along Interstate 35, Interstate 635, Bush Tollway and the Dallas North Tollway together with its proximity to the Dallas-Fort Worth International Airport (approximately eight miles from the District), has provided a major impetus for growth in the northwest quadrant of Dallas County and the school district.
+The upgrading of the road system within the metroplex continues to be a plus for the District.
 A combination of interstate highways, state highways, and toll roads insures that residents can easily commute to jobs anywhere in the metroplex and serves as a magnet for the location of new businesses coming into the area.
-In addition, the Dallas Area Rapid Transit (DART) system is scheduled to open the Green Line extension of their light rail system in 2010.
-This extension will have several major stops in the District and make connections into central Dallas.
-The Cities of Carrollton and Farmers Branch have initiated plans for private investment and development in two of these transit areas, creating a lifestyle renaissance of high-density housing, retail, restaurants and offices.
-The Carrollton-Farmers Branch ISD is well-positioned to become one of the four major transportation hubs in the Dallas-Fort Worth Metroplex.
+In addition, the Dallas Area Rapid Transit, (DART) system has opened the Green Line extension of their light rail system in 2011.
+This extension has major stops in the District.
+The Cities of Carrollton and Farmers Branch have initiated plans in these transit areas, creating a lifestyle renaissance of high-density housing, retail, restaurants and offices.

-LaVillita, a unique community in Las Colinas, has moved off the drawing board and into the early stages of construction.
-The project will include 300 single-family homes and up to 2,000 apartments, townhomes and live/work units.
+La Villita, a unique community in Las Colinas, has moved off the drawing board and into the construction phase of the 200 acre site.
+The project will contain multifamily, small office buildings, single-family and town home development.
+The project will include 300 single-family homes and up to 2,000 apartments, town homes and live/work units.
 Retail, restaurants and service-oriented businesses will follow the residential growth.
-LaVillita's master plan also calls for office development, which is envisioned as professional offices and small build-to-suites.
-The district has built an elementary school in the development and acquired a middle school site for future development.
+La Villita's master plan also calls for office development, which is envisioned as professional offices and small build-to-suites.
+The District opened an elementary school in La Villita in 2008 and has secured a site for a middle school.
+La Villita's site is rich in water features, particularly the 30 acre Lake Royal and its two canals.
+Small parks and plazas will be scattered throughout the community, giving residents places to gather.
+There will also be a system of hiking and biking trails, both paved and natural-surface along the Elm Fork of the Trinity River.